TomSssM/MyCodewars/task-archieve/letter-combinations-of-a-phone-number/task.md

 <img src=./letter-combinations-queue.gif width=400 />

-__Note:__ you can also get all unique combinations of values of many arrays in any order by using the recursive variation of the approach ([solution 3](./solution-3.js)) but as we have seen in the past using a Queue is more efficient than recursion because with a Queue you don't risk getting a stack overflow error
+__Note:__ you can also get all unique combinations of values of many arrays in any order by using the recursive variation of the Approach ([solution 3](./solution-3.js)) but as we have seen in the past using a Queue is more efficient than recursion because with a Queue you don't risk getting a stack overflow error

 </details>